rails-girls-summer-of-code/rgsoc-teams/TROUBLESHOOTING.md

     rails s -b 0.0.0.0 -p 3000

-This will fix the OmniAuth error locally.
+This will fix the OmniAuth error locally, and run the teams app successfully.